dignio/smsframework-clickatell/README.rst

 ---------------------

-After a number is purchased, go to Receive Messages > Manage long numbers / short codes, and then click the ‘Edit’ link of the two-way number which you would like to configure.
-Set “Reply Path” to “HTTP Get”
+After a number is purchased, go to Receive Messages > Manage long numbers / short codes, and then click the `Edit` link of the two-way number which you would like to configure.
+Set "Reply Path" to "HTTP Get"
-\| “HTTP Post”, in the field - put the message receiver URL.
+\| "HTTP Post", in the field - put the message receiver URL.

--  “Username & Password” is not supported
+-  "Username & Password" is not supported
--  “Secondary callback” is up to you
+-  "Secondary callback" is up to you

 Message Receiver URL: ``<provider-name>/im``